 - HubSpot – free for the standard version and £390 per user per month for Premium

-But it's very unlikely that these are the total costs that you will pay and there are some key watch-outs.
+But it’s very unlikely that these are the only costs that you will pay and there are some key watch-outs!

 Marketing functionality costs are additional

 The alignment and integration of sales and marketing is critical for most companies in order to realise the benefit of their CRM investment.
 However, the costs above are for sales functionality only.
 Factor in marketing costs (lead nurturing, email marketing, marketing automation) and the investment required increases significantly with some vendors more transparent than others.

 Other key factors that influence pricing are: